Why is Yorkshire Terrier Temperament essential to know about?

 Dominant Personality

 The personality of a Yorkshire Terrier makes it an ideal home pet for a single owner.
-This breed tends to be possessive of its master and gets grumpy when somebody tries to get his attention.
+This breed tends to be possessive of its master and gets grumpy when somebody tries to get its attention.
 Yorkshire Terriers are attention-seekers.

 Yorkshire Terriers are famous for their stubbornness.
 This behaviour is somewhat inherited, and their history has something to do with it.
 When “not in the mood,” they often refuse to follow or listen.
 Improper housebreaking may have also contributed to this.